 Activities offered at Indian Springs Elementary

-Choir and orchestra are open to all 4th & 5th grade ISE students.
-Band is available for 5th grade students.
-Students meet with a music instructor twice a week.
-Evening performances are held a few times each year at Whetstone High School, allowing family members to enjoy what students have been learning.
+Choir and Strings are open to all 4th & 5th grade ISE students.
+Band is available for 5th grade students only.
+Students meet with our music instructor twice a week (once a week for choir).
+Evening performances are held a few times each year, allowing family members to enjoy what students have been learning.
 (Note: Students are responsible for renting instruments outside of CCS – although a limited number of CCS instruments are available to some students.
 Information regarding where to rent or purchase an instrument is provided to interested students.)

-Chess club is a parent run, after school activity that is offered to 4th & 5th grade students who are interested in learning to play/practicing chess.
-(No prior knowledge of chess is needed.)
+Chess club is a parent-run, after-school activity that is offered to 4th & 5th grade students who are interested in learning to play/practicing chess.
+We are currently looking for a few parents/grandparents to run this activity for the 2023/24 SY.
+If you are interested please email firstname.lastname@example.org for more information.

 Students in the 5th grade are given the opportunity to conduct their own research and invent something new!
 All inventions are displayed, and some students are awarded the opportunity to compete at district level.